Historic Fort Snelling.

 In 1917, more than 2,500 soldiers graduated from officer training camps at Fort Snelling.
 They faced new weapons, like poison gas and machine guns, in World War I.

 In September 1918, Fort Snelling was designated General Hospital 29.
 Workers treated influenza victims and wounded soldiers.
 They specialized in reconstructive surgery and artificial limbs.
-The war officially ended on June 28, 1919.
+The war officially ended on June 28,1919 with the signing of the Treaty of Versailles.
 The hospital closed a few weeks later.

 Wounded soldiers rehabilitating at Fort Snelling, 1919